Heartbreak Lullaby

-Heartbreak Lullaby is a single by the A-Teens for the Princess Diaries movie soundtrack in Europe and Asia.
+Heartbreak Lullaby is a single by the Swedish pop group A-Teens for the Princess Diaries movie soundtrack in Europe and Asia.
 The song was written by Jan Kask, Peter Mansson and Cathy Dennis.
 The song reached number six in Sweden and number 77 in Germany.

 The version included on the soundtrack and used in the music video for the song is the "Ray Hedges 7-inch Mix".
 In 2002, the song was included on a reissue of the group's second album, Teen Spirit.
 The "ballad version" of the song was later included on their album New Arrival (2003).
 The single also contains a cover version of "I Wish It Could Be Christmas Everyday" by the English glam rock band Wizzard.

 Music video

 The video was filmed in Germany and features scenes from the movie The Princess Diaries.